xkrivka00/IVS-project_2/README.md

 ### Description

+User manual can be found in the file [dokumentace.pdf](./dokumentace.pdf)

 This application is an advanced calculator with a graphical user interface that supports basic mathematical operations (+, -, *, /), factorial calculation, exponentiation with natural exponents, and the common square root.

 The program is based on a modular architecture, with the basic mathematical functions implemented as a separate library.
 The calculator can be operated using the keyboard and includes built-in help.
 The project includes user and program documentation and an installer allowing easy installation and uninstallation of the application.